How ‘Grey’s Anatomy’ Nailed The Yang, George, And Izzie 300th Closure Episode [Opinion]

 — Greys Anatomy (@GreysABC) November 10, 2017

 Izzie was the pretty girl who had the brains and beauty.
 Her issues ran deep and her departure on the show left a gaping hole.
 But, for some reason, unlike George and Yang, fans seemed to be drawn to her a bit more.
 Maybe it was because Izzie was the one who got away from Alex.
 In all seriousness, Izzie shaped Alex Karev (Justin Chambers) into the man he is today.
-In the beginning, you could see their relationship was doomed but we still rooted for them.
+In the beginning, you could see their relationship was doomed, but we still rooted for them.
 Izzie was brash, stuck to her point and was the first of her class to pull off the impossible.

 What we’re seeing from Meredith and Karev as far as experimental procedures, none of them would be possible without Yang and Izzie.

-As I watched “Who Lives, Who Dies, Who Tells Your Story”, I didn’t notice the episode’s direction until Meredith pointed it out.
-It was great to see the closure for Yang, Cristina, and George but lost in it all may have been the great tribute to Sloan.
+As I watched “Who Lives, Who Dies, Who Tells Your Story,” I didn’t notice the episode’s direction until Meredith pointed it out.
+It was great to see the closure for Yang, Cristina, and George, but lost in it all may have been the great tribute to Sloan.
 Arizona Robbins (Jessica Capshaw) has flourished in the role of Sofia’s mother and as she paid her respect to Mark, it finally felt like an open chapter received its proper closing.

 As great as the episode was, there was one mistake.
 After Meredith won the Harper Avery Award, there was a shot Ellis Grey.
 It was a great symbolic gesture, however, the presence of Derek would have made it greater.